annajellemabutler/rna_design/README.md

 # RNA Sequence Optimization

 ## PROGRESS UPDATE
+04/09
+11:30am find_MFE can now run the identified sequence through RNAsubopt.
+Next step is to turn output into dataframe, and determine whether the next most likely sequence has dG more than 2 kcal/mole away from the MFE structure.
+If not, move on with the loop, otherwise, add the sequence to a set of optimized sequences.
+11am merged tester_MFE and find_MFE.
+Find_MFE now can successfully find a structure matching the pattern.
+Next, we should assign that sequence + structure to a file and then run RNAsubopt on it.
+04/08

-3pm just worked out how to solo-out the dot-bracket structure (in tester_MFE.py).
+* 3pm just worked out how to solo-out the dot-bracket structure (in tester_MFE.py).
 Now, want to incorporate that into find_MFE.py and see if that makes the pattern found.
-8am Currently trying to figure out the regex pattern to match dot-bracket structure indicating only one stem loop (working in `regex_pattern.py` on cluster).
+* 8am Currently trying to figure out the regex pattern to match dot-bracket structure indicating only one stem loop (working in `regex_pattern.py` on cluster).

 ## TO-DO LIST
 * download basic things to base environment (python, nano)